mzschwartz5/final-project/README.md

 }
 ```

 That one-line function tells us how close we are to the sphere.
 When it returns 0, we know we're at its surface.
-This property rather useful for a technique called raymarching, where we "shoot" rays out from a virtual camera towards objects in our scene, marching along each ray until we hit something, and then draw what we hit.
-SDFs can tell us whether a ray "hit" an object, and, if we miss, can tell us how big our next step along the ray should be to quickly converge on our sphere.
+This property is rather useful for a technique called raymarching, where we "shoot" rays out from a virtual camera towards objects in our scene, marching along each ray until we hit something, and then draw what we hit.
+SDFs can tell us whether a ray "hit" an object, or, if we miss, can tell us how big our next step along the ray should be to quickly converge on our sphere.

 But perhaps the more useful property of SDFs, for the purposes of this project, is that two or more can be blended together simply by taking the minima of their values: